-The Salem State University Police Department provides protection to the SSU community around the clock, year- round.
-Police department staff work with university community members to prevent crime, solve problems, and take proactive steps to make the university as safe as possible.
-Police department personnel include the chief, captain, lieutenants, sergeants, police officers, communications dispatchers, institutional security officers and support staff.
+The Salem State University Police

+Department provides protection

+to the SSU community around the

+clock, year- round.
+Police department

+staff work with university community

+members to prevent crime, solve

+problems, and take proactive steps

+to make the university as safe

+as possible.
+Police department

+personnel include the chief,

+captain, lieutenants, sergeants,

+police officers, communications

+dispatchers, institutional security

+officers and support staff.

-The department is prepared to deal with the same types of incidents handled by municipal police agencies in cities or towns.
+handled by municipal police agencies in cities or towns.
 All SSU police officers attend full-time police academies operated by the Municipal Police Training Committee (MPTC) and upon completion of training are certified by the Commonwealth of Massachusetts Police Officer Standards and Training Commission (POST-C).
 The Salem State University Police enforce state laws, including motor vehicle laws, as well as university rules and regulations.

-Follow the Salem State University Police on the web at: www.salemstate.edu/police
+Follow the Salem State University Police on the web at: salemstate.edu/police

-Follow the Salem State University Police on Twitter at: @SSUPolice
+Follow the Salem State University Police on X at: @SSUPolice